agnoster/yanc/README.md

 ### Keys

-nodester-client has a small set of configuration keys, and it'll try to guess sensible defaults so you don't have to type them.
+yanc has a small set of configuration keys, and it'll try to guess sensible defaults so you don't have to type them.

 - **base**
-  * Server where `nodester-client` expects to talk to the API service
+  * Server where `yanc` expects to talk to the API service
   * Defaults to `api.nodester.com`
 - **email**
   * The email you want to receive a coupon to or register your user with